 Middle/High school level class: B2 Preparation on Wednesdays from 4:00 to 6:00 pm

 Fees for the fourth quarter are $240.

-Please note that the CIEP charge a separate fee to sign up for the exam.
+Please note that the CIEP charges a separate fee to sign up for the exam.
 Test fees are in addition to the class fees and are still to be determined.
-All invoices need to be paid in full before enrolling onto the next month.
+All invoices need to be paid in full before enrolling in the next month.

 (Classes canceled due to snow days will not be rescheduled).